A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Indeterminacies in realization of ornaments

-where each $H_v$ has the form of Eq.~(\ref{eq:HomophonicSequence}) and we have used a direct sum symbol to indicate a composition of homophonic passages.
-Each homophonic passage will be called a voice.
+where each $H_v$ has the form of Eq.~(\ref{eq:VoicePart}) and we have used a direct sum symbol to indicate a composition of voice parts ($V$ is the number of voice parts).
 An arpeggio is an indication of rolling notes that have simultaneous score time, typically from lower pitches to higher pitches.
-It may involve several voices (e.g.~Chopin: \'Etude Op.~10-8, bar 79 \cite{Chopin1879}) and short appoggiaturas (e.g.~Chopin: \'Etude Op.~10-11, bar 34; Op.~25-5, bar 43 \cite{Chopin1879}), and multiple arpeggios can occur simultaneously (e.g.~Chopin: \'Etude Op.~10-11 \cite{Chopin1879}).
+It may involve several voice parts (e.g.~Chopin: \'Etude Op.~10-8, bar 79 \cite{Chopin1879}) and short appoggiaturas (e.g.~Chopin: \'Etude Op.~10-11, bar 34; Op.~25-5, bar 43 \cite{Chopin1879}), and multiple arpeggios can occur simultaneously (e.g.~Chopin: \'Etude Op.~10-11 \cite{Chopin1879}).
 In our score representation, an arpeggio is specified as a subset of notes in $\bm H$ with simultaneous score time, possibly with an indication for ordering, typically up or down.
+An example of the score representation will be given in Fig.~\ref{fig:ExScoreRep}.

 We cannot assure that the score representation is general enough to cover all pieces in the common practice period, but we empirically checked that exceptions out of the score representation are at least very rare.
 The representation is compatible with the MusicXML format, a common sheet music notation format (\url{http://www.musicxml.com}), except that after notes and short appoggiaturas are not distinguished within the notation per se.